jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 ```

 By using the `numDataLinkVisualizers` parameter, we set three `DataLinkVisualizer` modules.
-In this example, we are interested in *video* packets.
-We can highlight them easily
+In this example, we are interested in *video* packets, to highlight that packets
-by using the `packetFilter` parameter.
+we use the `packetFilter` parameter.
+The `fadeOutMode` parameter specifies that inactive links fade out in animation time.
-The `fadeOutMode` and `holdAnimationTime` parameters delay the fading of
+The `holdAnimationTime` parameter stops the animation for a while,
-data link activity arrows.
+delaying the fading of the data link activity arrows.

 The `activityLevel`, `lineColor` and `labelColor` parameters are different
 at each `DataLinkVisualizer` to make the levels easy to distinguish.

-The following video shows what happens when we start the simulation.
-In the video, data link activity is displayed at <span style="color:purple">*protocol*</span>,
+In the following video, data link activity is displayed at <span style="color:purple">*protocol*</span>,
 <span style="color:blue">*peer*</span> and <span style="color:green">*service*</span> level.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v0104.mp4"></video></p>

-At the beginning of the video, `person1` requests a video stream.
+At the beginning of the video, `person1` sends a `VideoStrmReq` packet,
+requesting the video stream.
 In response to this, `videoServer` sends `VideoStrmPk-frag` packet fragments to `person1`.
 The video stream is fragmented because the size of the packets is greater
 than the Maximum Transmission Unit (MTU).
 The first fragment (`VideoStrmPk-frag0`)
 causes data link activity only at *protocol* level and at *peer* level.
-When `VideoStrmPk-frag1` is received by `person1`, the packet is assembled
+When `VideoStrmPk-frag1` is received by `person1`, the packet is reassembled
 and is sent to the upper layers.
 As a result of this, a green arrow is displayed
 between `videoServer` and `person1`, representing data link activity at *service* level.